gluonhq/client-samples/README.md

 Set `JAVA_HOME` pointing to Java 11.

-**Note**: For now, only Mac OS X is supported.
+**Note**: For now, only Mac OS X and iOS are supported.
 Therefore, a Mac with MacOS X 10.13.2 or superior, and Xcode 9.2 or superior, available from the Mac App Store, are required.

 Check the [documentation](https://docs.gluonhq.com/client) for more details about the plugins and running the following samples.

 ## Gradle

 ### HelloWorld, HelloFX, HelloFXML samples

+The following tasks apply to Mac OS X, iOS simulator and iOS devices.
+See each sample for configuration details.

 To compile and link: